Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your Fleet Management Interface (FMI).

 How long does it take for a text message sent by a dispatch fleet manager to reach a driver?

-Just follow this link to contact our dispatch management technical staff.
+Just contact our dispatch management technical staff.

-How do I become a Garmin Fleet Management partner?
+How do I become a Garmin fleet management partner?